 The weekend became a fact-finding expedition to learn more about the relationship Philips has with the Eindhoven as well as getting a feel for the city region by bike.
 As I left on Friday afternoon, the Ryanair flight was full of stag groups looking for a good time in Holland!

 I’d expect many of the groups to head an hour up the road to Amsterdam directly from the airport, however, they have missed out if they did as I have come to the conclusion that Eindhoven is one of the best cities in Europe I have been to in a long time!
 This is why...

 When a city reliant on one major employer decides to relocate or close down completely, there is a risk that the whole city fades with it.
 There was a chance that the massive factories built by Philips would become disused and fall into disrepair.
 Instead, there is a city full of redeveloped early 20th century warehouses into cool and trendy cafes, shops and spaces.

-This is much like Manchester and the area that I live in – Ancoats that was once home to huge cotton mills and a derelict manufacturing industry.
+This is much like Manchester and the area that I live in – Ancoats, that was once home to huge cotton mills and thriving manufacturing industry.
 Eindhoven is a major city in Holland, yet is often just a stop off for executives at the high-tech research centres or at the headquarters of DAF Trucks.

 Without Ryanair flying into the city, I probably wouldn't have considered going there.
 As I got off the plane and headed to the city centre, I had a good feeling about the place.
 The central area was modern, compact and full of interesting buildings.